pessimistic-io/audit-process/README.md

 If, for some reason, your team cannot provide the fixes within 10 working days, please let us know your prediction for the final code availability date as soon as possible.
 We need this information to better plan our timeline and reschedule the project recheck.
 Otherwise, the recheck date can become unpredictable and will be delayed until a suitable slot appears in the project auditor’s schedule.

 If we do not receive the updated code within a reasonable time (10 to 20 working days), the recheck may take more time and require an additional fee.
 The longer the delay since the initial audit, the fewer details the auditor remembers about the project.
-Another deep dive into the project may require extra effort after several weeks of work on other projects.
+Another deep dive into the codebase may require extra effort after several weeks of work on other projects.
 In many cases, reviewing only the difference between the updated and initial code is not safe, so we thoroughly review even minor code updates.

 ### What is included in the recheck step